unity-club/ideumtable/docs/creatingrepo.md

     README.md
 ```

  Now you are ready to start developing your app in Unity!
-But first, you should push your changes to the GitHub.
+But first, you should push your changes to GitHub.

 ## Pushing changes to GitHub